rainabba/google-drive-wrapper/README.md

 * auth - googleAuth.OAuth2 object to be used to access the google services (see not below)
 * google - instance of googleapis to be used to access the google services

+Caching is provided by [node-cache](https://github.com/mpneuried/nodecache) and reduces API calls substancially for getMetaForFilename as well as making things almost instant compared to external API calls, much as a reverse proxy between this and the API would.

 ## USE

 ```bash